What's in this guide?

 Consider the following features when comparing CFD platforms:

 - Fees and charges.
-You’ll need to pay fees to a trading platform provider in order to trade CFDs and access markets.
+You may need to pay fees to a trading platform provider in order to trade CFDs and access markets.
 You’ll be charged for every trade you place and the trade will vary between providers, while you may also have to pay fees to access additional research data.
 Some platforms will charge interest on long CFD positions that are held open overnight, so make sure you’re aware of all the fees that may apply to your account.
+Most of the time, fees will be built into the spread.

 - Market data.
 What data does the trading platform make available about the market and the performance of underlying assets?
 Do you need to pay a fee to access this data?